Part I: Introduction

 - Paperback ISBN:

 Professor Anthony P.F.
-Turner, PhD, DSc, FRSC, is recognized generally as one of the pioneers in the field of biosensors.
-He is Head of the Biosensors & Bioelectronics Centre, IFM-Linköping University, Sweden.
-He is Foreign Member of the USA National Academy of Engineering, Editor-in-Chief of the journal Biosensors & Bioelectronics, and Permanent Chairman of the World Congress on Biosensors.
+Turner PhD; DSc; FRSC; is a pioneer in the field of biosensors and bioelectronics.
+He is Emeritus Professor of Biotechnology at Cranfield University in the UK, a Foreign Member of the USA National Academy of Engineering, Editor-in-Chief of the journal Biosensors & Bioelectronics (Elsevier), and Executive Chair of the World Congress on Biosensors (Elsevier).
 He is Member of the Royal Swedish Academy of Engineering Science and Fellow of the Royal Society of Chemistry.

 Alberto Salleo is currently an Associate Professor of Materials Science at Stanford University.
 Alberto Salleo graduated as a Fulbright Fellow with a PhD in Materials Science from UC Berkeley in 2001 working at Lawrence Livermore National Laboratory on laser-induced optical breakdown in fused silica.
 From 2001 to 2005 Salleo was first post-doctoral research fellow and successively member of research staff at Xerox Palo Alto Research Center, where he worked with Bob Street on device and materials physics of disordered and polymeric semiconductors.
 In 2005 Salleo joined the Materials Science and Engineering Department at Stanford as an Assistant Professor.
 While at Stanford, Salleo won the NSF Career Award, the 3M Untenured Faculty Award, the SPIE Early Career Award, the Tau Beta Pi Excellence in Undergraduate Teaching Award and the Gores Teaching Award, Stanford’s highest teaching honor.
 Prof. Salleo is a Principal Editor of MRS Communications.

 Associate Professor of Materials Science, Stanford University